lemlac/mulem/docs/reference.md

 | `@pure` | `pure fn(param): type` | Always | No | `f(param)` *--> result* |
 | `proc` | `proc(param[, out type])` | Never | Optional | `f(param, out result)`*--> void* **or** `f(param)` *--> result* |

 `proc`s are designed to be low-level and imperative, while lambdas are designed to be high-level and used both as functions and as values themselves.
-Pure functions always have the same input that results in the same output, but this is not guarenteed for impure functions.
+Pure functions always have the same input that results in the same output, but this is not guaranteed for impure functions.
 Mu will allow you to analyze and modify pure functions similar to how a mathematician would analyze an algebraic formula, allowing you to do things like get the derivative or integral of a function.

 ```mu
 f(x) = x * x + 2.0 * x + 1.0